 The 2008-2010 competition policy agenda of the Minister is quite different from that agreed with the EU-IMF in late 2010.
-However, the EU-IMF Programme expires at the end of 2013, raising the issue of whether or not the pro-competitive reforms - liberalisation of selected professions, moratorium on carve outs and exemptions, increased resources for Competition Authority, strengthening competition law - contained in that programme will be reversed or at least severely attenuated once the state has unilateral control of the agenda.
+However, the EUI-IMF Programme expires at the end of 2013, raising the issue of whether or not the pro-competitive reforms contained in that programme will be reversed or at least severely attenuated once the State has unilateral control of the agenda.
 Whether that is the case will depend on a number of factors.
-First, if the economy has recovered or is at least growing there will be less pressure for the state to accede to demands for carve outs and other such anti-competitive measures.
+First, if the economy has recovered or is at least growing there will be less pressure for the State to accede to demands for carve outs and other such anti-competitive measures.
 Second, the reforms may have successfully bedded down in terms of, for example, introducing greater competition in the service sector while the Competition Authority might be more visible in terms of high profile cartel investigations and prosecutions.
 To the extent that this is the case, turning back the clock may be difficult, since there will be public support for the structural reforms of the EU-IMF.
-Third, the EU-IMF inspired reforms to competition policy and their underlying rationale may be successful in persuading senior decision makers in government, both elected and nonelected, of the merits of competition.
-Fourth, policymakers often claim that they want evidence based policy.
-The reforms introduced during 2000-2007 were based on careful analysis, while the 2010-2013 pro-competitive agenda is firmly grounded on the literature concerning the impact of relaxing competition policy as well as Competition Authority's research into the professions.
-In contrast, there is little or no evidence to support the 2008-2010 interregnum.
-At this stage it is difficult to establish whether or not a firm foundation for the pro-competitive agenda has been set that will last beyond 2013.
+Third, the EU-IMF inspired reforms to competition policy and their underlying rationale may be successful in persuading senior decision makers in government, both elected and non-elected, of the merits of competition.
+Fourth, policy makers often claim that they want evidence based policy.
+The reforms introduced during